bitnami/charts/bitnami/redis/README.md

 ### To 7.0.0

-This version causes a change in the Redis Master StatefulSet definition, so the command helm upgrade would not work out of the box.
+This version causes a change in the Redis(TM) Master StatefulSet definition, so the command helm upgrade would not work out of the box.
 As an alternative, one of the following could be done:

-- Recommended: Create a clone of the Redis Master PVC (for example, using projects like [this one](https://github.com/edseymour/pvc-transfer)).
+- Recommended: Create a clone of the Redis(TM) Master PVC (for example, using projects like [this one](https://github.com/edseymour/pvc-transfer)).
 Then launch a fresh release reusing this cloned PVC.

    ```
    helm install my-release bitnami/redis --set persistence.existingClaim=<NEW PVC>
    ```

-- Alternative (not recommended, do at your own risk): `helm delete --purge` does not remove the PVC assigned to the Redis Master StatefulSet.
+- Alternative (not recommended, do at your own risk): `helm delete --purge` does not remove the PVC assigned to the Redis(TM) Master StatefulSet.
 As a consequence, the following commands can be done to upgrade the release

    ```
    helm delete --purge <RELEASE>